-The accounting concentration will provide students with fundamental knowledge the accounting of businesses and organizations.
+The accounting concentration will provide students with fundamental knowledge of accounting in businesses and organizations.
 As an essential business function, accounting is the language of business.
-Concordia's accounting students will select a curriculum which enhances their understanding of the accounting function within an organization, as well as strengthens their analytical understanding, while exploring the ethical issues involved in accounting.
+Concordia's accounting students will select a curriculum which enhances their understanding of the accounting function within an organization and strengthens their analytical understanding, while exploring the ethical issues involved in accounting.

 Required Courses 12 credits

-ACC241 Principles of Managerial Accounting 3
+ACC241 Principles of Managerial Accounting

 ACC296 The Accounting Cycle & Profession 3

 ACC340 Intermediate Accounting 3

-Select one of the following courses.
+Select one of the e following courses.

 ACC345 Principles of Taxation 3

 ACC355 Accounting Information Systems 3